 Spillane, J., & Miele, D.B.
 (2007).
 Evidence in policy and practice: Some conceptual tools for exploring the terrain.
 In P. A. Moss (Ed.)
 2007 NSSE Yearbook: Evidence and Decision Making.
 Oxford: Blackwell.

-Stephan, J. L. & Rosenbaum, J.E. (in press).
+Stephan, J. L. & Rosenbaum, J.E.
+(2012).
 Permeability and transparency in the high school-college transition.
 In D. Plank, G. Sykes, & B. Schneider (Eds), AERA Handbook on Education Policy Research.
 Washington, DC: American Educational Research Association.

 Wong, V. C., Cook, T. D., Barnett, W. S., & Jung, K. (2008).
 An effectiveness-based evaluation of five state pre-kindergarten programs.
 Journal of Policy Analysis and Management, 27 (1), 122–154.
 Reprinted in JPAM Classics: Social Experimentation, Program Evaluation, and Public Policy